 Through a series of award-winning design projects and buildings, Bjarke has developed a reputation for designing buildings that are as programmatically and technically innovative as they are cost and resource conscious.

-Bjarke has received numerous awards and honors, including Wall Street Journal’s Innovator of the Year Award, the Danish Crown Prince’s Culture Prize in 2011 and the Golden Lion at the Venice Biennale in 2004, and the ULI Award for Excellence in 2009.
+Bjarke has received numerous awards and honors, including Wall Street Journal’s Innovator of the Year Award, the Danish Crown Prince’s Culture Prize in 2011, the Golden Lion at the Venice Biennale in 2004, and the ULI Award for Excellence in 2009.
 In 2016, TIME Magazine named Bjarke one of the 100 Most Influential People in the World.

 Alongside his architectural practice, Bjarke taught at Harvard University, Yale University, Columbia University, and Rice University and is an honorary professor at the Royal Academy of Arts, School of Architecture in Copenhagen.
-He is a frequent public speaker and has spoken in venues such as TED, WIRED, and the World Economic Forum.
+He is a frequent public speaker and has spoken in venues such as TED, WIRED, AMCHAM, 10 Downing Street, and the World Economic Forum.

 "Bjarke was great.
 He had a really good presentation on the projects he's working on.
 We had around 700 architects to see him.
 He really understood the project and he has a lot to offer in his expertise.
 He has a great vision for innovating."- NomadX Movement Festival